April 10, 2016

 - Matt Lancaster, Chapter President, Keiretsu Forum Mid-Atlantic

 First Gear teams receive $3,000 from the NSF I-Corps program to conduct pre-commercialization activities, such as market research and customer discovery.
-All teams completing the program are eligible to apply for the national I-Corps program, which provides another $50,000 in funding to continue the path toward the market.
+All teams completing the program are eligible to apply for the national I-Corps program, which provides another $50,000 in funding to continue on the path toward the market.

 First Gear teams include a principal investigator (PI) which must be a Pitt faculty, and entrepreneurial lead (EL), typically a graduate student or postdoc in the investigator’s lab/school, or from the Katz Graduate School of Business, and a business mentor (M).
 Other participants in the cohort included: